adaptive-democracy/hopeful-path/talks/talk.democracy/slides.md

 efficient competition is impossible in the presence of monopolies

-(even perfectly efficient competition doesn't imply a truly ethical situation)

 ---

+even perfectly efficient competition doesn't imply a truly ethical situation!

+the theorems of welfare economics, even when satisfied, only guarantee *Pareto efficiency*

+all actors will trade until none want to make any further trades (any trade they could make would only make them value their situation less)

+this includes situations where a large group of actors have *nothing of value to trade*

+since they have nothing to trade, those who *do* won't trade with them!

+they will always continue to have nothing, even with perfect competition

+---

+a large group of people can deeply value something

+but if they don't have something of sufficient value to trade to the owner, who might only value it *a tiny bit*, a trade that *on net* would make the group much happier won't happen

+in other words, a perfectly efficient market still isn't *welfare optimal*

+---

-what is necessary for a society to *truly* say that all beings within it have equal capacity to pursue their welfare?
+what is necessary for a society to *truly* say all beings within it have equal capacity to pursue their welfare?

 all beings must have equal capacity for *ownership and control* of society and all resources